 - Developing an infrastructure to manage the benefit for employers and workers

 - Learning from other states that have Paid Family Leave programs

 - Managing rulemaking and public input

-Private sector employers in the District will pay a .62% tax beginning July 1, 2019 to fund the paid-leave benefit.
+Private sector employers in the District began paying a 0.62% tax on July 1, 2019 to fund the paid-leave benefit.
 The Paid Family Leave tax is 100% employer-funded and may not be deducted from a worker's paycheck.